This essay discusses free direct discourse, a refinement of third person limited.

 Nonetheless, in third person limited the author has a distinct voice, separate from the point-of-view character.
 That's one reason, perhaps the primary reason, for italicizing the internal thoughts of the character: the italics differentiate the author's voice and the character's voice.

-So, what does this have to do with italicizing the thoughts of the POV character?
+So, what does this have to do with the modes of discourse mentioend above?

-There is a more intimate version of third person limited called free direct discourse..
+There is a more intimate version of third person limited called free indirect discourse..
 The goal is exactly the synchronization of the character's voice and the author's voice.
 The author takes on the voice of the character, or, if you prefer, the author's voice mediates that of the character.
 The point is, they are merged together.
 The author and the character don't have separate and distinct voices.
 Thus, the primary need for putting the character's thoughts in italics vanishes.
 Indeed, the use of things like italics to show internal thoughts works against the goal of merging the two voices.

 Marcy huddled in the first pew and stared at the floor.
 She heaved a shuddering breath, and the heady scent of fresh-cut flowers filled her nose.
 Lush chords oozed from the organ and silenced the conversations that murmured behind her.
 Her sister's voice filled the chamber, singing the Kyrie Eleison from Faure's Requiem Mass.
 Marcy lifted her gaze and dared to glance at the casket.
 Sorrow and anger clenched her throat and turned her face to stone.
 She narrowed her eyes.
 Lord have mercy, indeed.

-The idea of this example is that everything in this paragraph leads to the final sentence.
+What makes this example work is that everything in this paragraph leads to the final sentence.
 It starts like a conventional third person limited narrative, where we're in Marcy's head.
 Subjective words like "huddled" and "shuddering" give us a sense of her mood.
 She inhales "heady" floral scents.
-Chords "ooze" from the organ and silence "murmured" conversations.
+Chords "ooze" from the organ and silence the "murmured" conversations.
 Her sister sings from a requiem mass.
 She "dares" to look at the casket.
 This all leads to her ironic thought at the end, where she translates kyrie eleison in her head.
 By the time we hit that final sentence, we don't need the cue that this is her thought.
 By omitting the italics, we finalize the merger of the author's voice and Marcy's voice.
 Her ironic thought is both indirect and free.

-As an exercise, consider how this paragraph would read if the final sentence were one of the forms of discourse listed at the start of this essay: quoted, implied, or reported.
-In each case, the process of establishing Marcy's voice as separate from what has gone before breaks the emotional thread.
+As an exercise, consider how the above example would read if the final sentence used one of the forms of discourse listed at the start of this essay: quoted, implied, or reported.
+In each case, the process of directly establishing Marcy's voice as separate from what has gone before breaks the emotional flow.

-Free direct discourse is a specialized technique.
-Implicit and reported discourse have a place, and often authors will use all three in the same piece.
-For free indirect discourse to work, the author must engage the reader and the POV character in a deep and sustained way.
+Free indirect discourse is a specialized technique.
+Implicit and reported discourse certainly have a place, and often authors will use all three in the same piece.
+For free indirect discourse to work, the author must engage the reader with the POV character in a deep and sustained way.
 In third person limited, it's not necessary to constantly immerse the reader in the emotions and sensations of the POV character; all that's required is to establish the point of view.
 Absent that sustained immersion, free direct discourse might be confusing, and implicit or reported discourse might be better.
 In the example above, try eliminating the sentence, "She narrowed her eyes."
-If you do, it's no longer obvious that the final sentence is Marcy's internal thought but could be just the author's opinion intruding into the text.
+If you do, it's no longer as obvious that the final sentence is Marcy's internal thought but could be just the author's opinion intruding into the text.

-But if the author pays attention and takes the reader on a deep dive into the character's head, free direct discourse a good way to solidify point of view and increase the intimacy and immediacy of the fictional world.
+If the author pays attention and takes the reader on a deep dive into the character's head, free indirect discourse a one way to solidify poin of view, enhance the fictional dream, and increase the intimacy and immediacy of your fictional world.